 All whale sightings will be recorded along with the actions taken to avoid potential impacts.

 The project activities would occur among commercial Commonwealth and State fisheries, which cover vast areas.
-The drilling activities require access to relatively small areas for short periods of time.
+The drilling activities require access to relatively small areas for short periods of time as described in the Project Timing section.
 Environment Plans will set out detailed assessment of fisheries and fishing activity that may overlap the project activities.

 Beach will provide regular updates on its operations to fishing associations throughout the duration of the activities.